Skip to main content

 caveatsstringnonePost-install message shown to users after kubectl krew install

-skip_uploadbool or stringfalseSkip publishing; true always skips, "auto" skips for pre-releases
+skip_uploadbool or stringfalseGenerate the manifest but skip the upload step; true always skips, "auto" skips for pre-releases

 amd64_variantstring"v1"amd64 microarchitecture variant filter ("v1", "v2", "v3", "v4")